-10.0 Record keeping
+10.0 RECORD KEEPING

-The Headteacher will ensure that written records are kept of all medicine administered to pupils.
-Parents will be informed if their pupil has been unwell at school.

-IHPs are kept in a readily accessible place which all staff are aware of.
+- 10.1 The Headteacher will ensure that written records are kept of all medicine administered to pupils.
+Parents will be informed if their pupil has been unwell at school. - 10.2 IHPs are kept in a readily accessible place which all staff are aware of.

-11.0 Liability and indemnity
+11.0 LIABILITY AND INDEMNITY

-The governing board will ensure that the appropriate level of insurance is in place and appropriately reflects the school's level of risk.

-The details of the school's insurance policy are:

-Section 2 - Cover (E2)

-The insurer will indemnify the insured in respect of all sums which the insured may become legally liable to pay as damages in respect of the provision of first aid treatment by an Employee to any person.
+- 11.1 The governing board will ensure that the appropriate level of insurance is in place and appropriately reflects the school's level of risk. - 11.2 The details of the school's insurance policy are: - Section 2 Cover (E2) - 11.3 The insurer will indemnify the insured in respect of all sums which the insured may become legally liable to pay as damages in respect of the provision of first aid treatment by an Employee to any person.

-12.0 Complaints
+12.0 COMPLAINTS

-Parents with a complaint about their child's medical condition should discuss these directly with the Assistant Headteacher in the first instance.
-If the Assistant Headteacher cannot resolve the matter, they will direct parents to the school's complaints procedure.
+Parents with a complaint about their child's medical condition should discuss these directly with Headteacher in the first instance.
+If the Headteacher cannot resolve the matter, they will direct parents to the school's complaints procedure.

-13.0 Monitoring arrangements
+13.0 MONITORING ARRANGEMENTS

-This policy will be reviewed and approved by the governing board every year.
+13.1 This policy will be reviewed annually.
+At every review the policy will be adopted by the governing board every year.